 second hand bee keeping equipment, including bee hive, bee suit or

-jacket and tools, take a look at the following notes and tips before you
+jacket and tools, take a look at the following 12 tips before you

 - It is better not to purchase any

 used beekeeping equipment that would be a challenge to clean, such as

 frames, as it will be difficult to treat them to prevent spread of

 disease, pests and viruses.

 brushes are best purchased new.
 Cleaning brushes may be difficult, as

 they may harbour disease that might not be properly eradicated during